- About this page:

 - If the damage to any property involved in the crash exceeds $1,500 in value, parties also need to submit a crash report with Oregon Department of Motor Vehicles (DMV).

-Working for the Albany Police Department
+Interested in working for Albany Police Department Communications?

 The APD Communications Center is comprised of one supervisor and ten communications specialists, two of whom are communications training officers.
 Communications specialists work four ten-hour days and are responsible for providing dispatching services twenty-four (24) hours a day, seven days a week.
 Each communication specialist rotates schedules every two months and all shifts are assigned based on a rotation schedule.
 Communications Specialists are allowed to trade shifts, with supervisor approval, to accommodate the demands of life.